 3. I don’t have/like cream cheese, what can you recommend for substitution?

-The cream cheese frosting is what makes these vegan apple pie scrolls both sweet and sticky, and they truely make the recipe come together- but (!)
-I totally get that vegan cream cheese is both (a) expensive, (b) not very wholesome and (c) not an ingredient we all have access to.
-I would NOT recommend substituting the cream cheese in this recipe, rather I would suggest substituting the cream cheese frosting for a simple sugar glaze.
+The cream cheese frosting is what makes these spiced apple pie scrolls both sweet and sticky, and they truely make the recipe come together- but if you’re not a fan of cream cheese you could sub for the maple labneh frosting linked here.
+Otherwise I would suggest substituting the cream cheese frosting for a simple sugar glaze.

 Here is a basic recipe;